chempkovsky/CS2WPF-and-CS2XAMARIN/readme.md

 Information about how to generate and setup Authorization for the server and client part of the app will be described in the Wiki of CS2WPF-project.

-Note 1: the developer should not manually populate datd for Views and Dashboards vars.
+Note 1: the developer should not manually populate data for Views and Dashboards vars.
 There is a special generator scripts for SQL-code (to populate Database tables) and C# code to be inserted in AppGlblSettingsService.cs-file.

 Note 2: It is not a good idea to hardcodde Views and Dashboards vars .
 Instead, OnLoaded()-method of MainWindowViewModel.cs file must be used to get data from the app settings file (it is one of the solution).